MicrosoftDocs/architecture-center/docs/example-scenario/logging/unified-logging.md

 - **Trace** is the most detailed and most verbose log level.
 The Trace level outputs detailed, possibly sensitive data about application state during program execution.
 Tracing can affect application performance, so don't use it in pre-production or production environments.
 Enable this level sparingly and locally, and only during development.
 - **Debug** is for debugging code locally during software development.
 This level tends to have no long-term value.
-- **Info** level describes the general application flow when users are interacting with the system in production.
+- **Information** level describes the general application flow when users are interacting with the system in production.
-- **Warn** level in production indicates that an event could be potentially problematic.
+- **Warning** level in production indicates that an event could be potentially problematic.
 Warn tells automated alerting tools to pick up the event and notify the relevant teams to investigate.
 - **Error** level in production logs errors within the application, which could be logic errors.
 - **Critical/Fatal** level means the application is unable to fulfill the request and has caused an unrecoverable error.